Brrivera08/S25_CSS_G2_BR_SL/README.md

 # 🛡️ S25_CSS_G2_BR_SL – Computer Systems Security Project

-This project simulates a secure access control environment built to demonstrate core concepts in computer systems security.
-It integrates multiple layers of authentication, role-based access, HR integration, and automated monitoring to reflect real-world enterprise security operations.
+This project simulates a comprehensive secure access control environment designed to showcase and implement fundamental principles of computer systems security.
+It goes beyond basic authentication by incorporating multiple layers of protection, including password-based login and multi-factor authentication, ensuring that only authorized users gain access to sensitive resources.
+The system employs role-based access control (RBAC) to enforce permission boundaries, while also integrating with human resources workflows to manage onboarding, offboarding, and temporary access assignments in a controlled and auditable manner.
+Additionally, automated monitoring and logging functionalities have been included to provide visibility into access events, allowing for timely detection of suspicious behavior or policy violations.
+Collectively, these components mirror real-world enterprise-level security infrastructure, making the project a practical and educational demonstration of secure system design.

 ---